Read that again: "Obama is not president as far as I'm concerned. He should be executed as an enemy combatant." (Video here.)

 “A public figure cannot control what people say in open meetings.
 I obviously did not condone and I do not approve of grossly inappropriate language.
 It is outrageous that irresponsible parties would attribute another person’s reckless remarks to me."

-No, Congressman Bridenstine, you are the irresponsible one.
+So let's talk about who is being irresponsible.
 You kept quiet when an audience member called for the death of the president, and then you added fuel to the fire.
 You brought up guns and the Second Amendment and insinuated that the President of the United States is in league with foreign players to take American gun rights away.

 I hope the Secret Service pays that group a call and I hope you're there when they do.
 You all need a lesson in Government, in Civics, in Constitutional and Sedition Laws, and in civility.